 STAFFIE STIGMATISATION A GUEST POST STORY

-Thank you to collectibulldogs for letting me muse my thoughts on staffie stigmatisation as an owner of two beautiful Staffordshire bull terrier is I’d like to tell you my story and why it’s on fair that there is stigmatisation towards any breeds when we all know it’s down to the owners
+Thank you to collectibulldogs for letting me muse my thoughts on staffie stigmatisation as an owner of two beautiful Staffordshire bull terrier is I’d like to tell you my story and why it’s not fair that there is stigmatisation towards any breeds let alone the Staffie when we all know it’s down to the owners

 My staffie stigmatisation story